metermd/hash_param/README.md

 get an empty list, not a list containing an empty Hash.

 If the argument list cannot be satisfied, `ArgumentError` is raised.
-Extraneous properties sent to the action are ignored if not consumed through the argument list.
+Extraneous properties sent to the method are ignored if not consumed through the argument list.

-ActionCable is still on shaky API ground, and so is this gem.
-It's effectively a monkey patch, so that makes it even more brittle.
-Be advised.

 ## Installation